(Editor's note: This post will be updated periodically to reflect the latest work schedules)

 Starting in July through early 2023, we’re going to have a series of construction and maintenance activities that will help us prepare for the transformative changes ahead.

-But these Future Ready activities mean that passengers will need to prepare for intermittent periods of less frequent service and replacement bus service.
+But these Future Ready activities mean that passengers will need to prepare for intermittent periods of less frequent service and replacement bus service when available.

-Beginning July 11, one side of the tracks through Seattle's Rainier Valley will close for two weeks to enable platform work at Columbia City Station.
+One side of the tracks through Seattle's Rainier Valley will close for two weeks to enable this work .

 The work involves removing cracked and failing platform tiles and rebuilding a concrete base to ensure new tiles offer good durability, eliminating tripping hazards and safety risks from cracking tiles.